miya0001/force-email-login/readme.txt

 = Some features: =

 * Use email address instead of the username to login.
-* Login using the username is always denied.
+* Login with the username is always denied.

 = Contributors =